-Investment properties, represent mainly investment in construction projects (comprising Group's contribution into a shopping and entertainment project under construction) and land in Egkomi, Cyprus held for capital appreciation carried at fair value at the reporting date.
+Investment properties, represent mainly investment in land in Egkomi, Cyprus which is held for capital appreciation and carried at fair value at the reporting date.
 Gains or losses arising from changes in the fair value of investment property are included in profit or loss for the period in which they arise.